Best online mortgage lenders in 2025

-When you work with an online mortgage lender, the entire application process happens without any face-to-face interaction.
-Online mortgage lenders don’t have branch locations; instead, they operate exclusively online.
+When you work with an online mortgage lender, the entire application process often happens without any face-to-face interaction.
+Online mortgage companies don’t have branch locations; instead, they operate exclusively online.
 To assemble our list of the best online lenders, we’ve reviewed over 80 lenders for affordability, availability and borrower experience.
-Here are our top picks for 2024.
+Here are our top picks for 2025.

 Online mortgage lender | Bankrate Score | Minimum credit score | Minimum down payment |